uwsbel/autonomy-research-testbed/docs/contributing.md

 ├── _static/						# Static files that persist through the build process │   ├── css/custom.css  # Custom css changes that are different from the default furo theme │   └── ...        			# Images, favicons, etc.
-├── usage.md						# Usage reference guide for the wa_cli
+├── usage.md						# Usage reference guide for the miniav
 ├── installation.md			# Installation build instructions
 ├── contributing.md			# Contributing tab with instructions on how to contribute to the repo ├── conf.py							# Settings related to extensions, themes, etc.